-Since we keep coming back to strength training….it’s definitely worth looking into a strength program designed just for you:
+Since we keep coming back to strength training….it’s definitely worth looking into a strength program designed for aerialists:

-This 8 week course is specifically for circus artists to make your shoulders stronger and more stable overhead at their end range, where they are most at risk for injury.
-Plus, you will feel better knowing that your shoulders have the physical support they need to withstand the great demands of your training!
+This multi-week program provides you with fours sets of exercises to progressively load and strengthen your shoulders.
+It will make your them stronger and more stable overhead and at their end range, where they are most at risk for injury.
+Plus, you will feel better knowing that your shoulders have the physical support they need to withstand the great demands of your training.

 Eat a varied diet and eat frequently.
 If your nutrient stores are depleted, your may have a harder time making (safe) decisions.
 Without calories on board will feel fatigued and your muscles won’t have the glucose they need to give you strength for your training.
 Your body needs high quality fuel to perform its best!

 #7.
 Take an active roll in your training.